 South Africa is Africa's most visited country, and is known as the "world in one country".
 If you travel to South Africa, you have the opportunity to see Africa's magnificent wildlife, sunny beaches, vibrant cities, rich culture and history, and breathtaking nature.
-From deserts to forests, from mountains to beaches, from grasslands and wetlands to the dry savanna of the Kruger National Park, South Africa is known for its natural beauty and scenic splendour.
+From deserts to forests, from mountains to beaches, from grasslands and wetlands to the dry savanna of the Kruger National Park, South Africa is known for its natural beauty, scenic splendour and warm hospitality.

 Tanzania in East Africa is one of the top safari destinations in Africa.
-Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle which every serious safari enthusiast should observe at least once in a lifetime.
+Tanzania's vast Serengeti National Park is the scene of the annual Great Migration, a breathtaking wildlife spectacle that every serious safari enthusiast should experience at least once in a lifetime.
 Equally unique is the famous Ngorongoro Crater, home to unparalleled numbers of wild animals.
-It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar island, just off the coast of Tanzania.
+It is easy to combine a safari in northern Tanzania with a tropical beach holiday on Zanzibar.
 And for the serious traveller, the wild and remote southern region offers beautiful national parks which are relatively untouched by development and human settlement, with huge game reserves such as Selous Game Reserve and Ruaha National Park.

-Zambia is one of the undiscovered jewels of Africa.
-The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia at top safari destination.
-Apart from the world-famous Victoria Falls it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.
+Zambia is one of the undiscovered wildlife jewels of Africa.
+The country's warm, welcoming people, and uncrowded and remote game reserves, make Zambia a top safari destination.
+Apart from the world-famous Victoria Falls, it has a wealth of lesser-known, pristine national parks which are home to a huge variety of wildlife.